-Why is this important, you may wonder?
+Why are the types of fire trucks important, you may wonder?

 It ensures that regional terminology does not compromise prompt rescue support and resources.
 What may be called a “brush truck” in one community is a “wildland truck” in another.
 The creation of universal fire truck standards and terminology means that a fire department can request support for a specific engine type, knowing that it carries the required equipment for the emergency.
 As a result, fire departments can appropriately manage mutual aid and know exactly what kind of support they are getting for every emergency call.

 Learn more about the types of fire trucks below and find out the distinguishing characteristics that make each truck unique.

 A Type 1 fire truck, often referred to as an engine company, engine pumper or structural firefighting truck, is the most common type of fire engine in use today.

 Type 1 fire trucks are purposefully designed to support urban, rural and suburban departments because they carry all of the required NFPA firefighting equipment.
 These versatile vehicles are often the first on the fire scene because they support both structural firefighting and initial Emergency Medical Service (EMS) response.

 Every Type 1 truck is required to have a pump with a minimum tank size of 300 gallons, although most Type 1 trucks feature a 400- to 500-gallon water tank.
 Additionally, the truck must offer a minimum of 1000 Gallons Per Minute (GPM) of water transfer.